atreib/golangdi/contibuting.md

 - Rollback migrations: `migrate -database ${POSTGRESQL_URL} -path database/migrations down`

 > Our migrations use variables from the .env file, so don't forget to setup your .env file and run `source .env` before using the migrations' commands

+# Unit testing

+We'll use the `testing` libraru in order to implement unit testing in Go.
+To do so, just create a file with the suffix `_test`, together/related to the module you want to test.
+For instance, let's say that we have a `hello.go` file implemeting some behavior (and we want to test it).
+So, we would create a `hello_test.go` file, implementing the tests.

+- Run the unit tests: `go test -v ./...`